Why choose this apprenticeship?

 This module continues to look at the management of patients with conditions affecting the heart and lungs.
 This revealing module explores aspects of palliative care, as well as reviewing the management of the unwell patient in the intensive care setting.
 You will develop skills suitable for working in the acute setting using our simulation facilities, practising your respiratory management in a safe and engaging environment.

 Research Project for Apprentice Physiotherapists

 This is a key project which will develop independent learning, problem-solving, analysis and data presentation skills.
-Learners will deepen their knowledge in a selected area of the Topol Report and apply it to the profession by choosing an area to be explored.
-This may be a review of a healthcare service, a clinical audit or a number of journal submissions on the same topic All methods are supported by an additional poster presentation.
+You will deepen your knowledge in a selected area of the Topol Report and apply it to the profession by choosing an area to be explored.
+This may be a review of a healthcare service, a clinical audit or a number of journal submissions on the same topic.
+All methods are supported by an additional poster presentation.

 End-point Assessment Module: Physiotherapy – The Future

-This module focuses on the end-point assessment and is a must pass module.
-It ensures that the learner has developed the appropriate standard of knowledge, skills and behaviours to be a safe, effective and well-rounded qualified physiotherapist.
-It utilises a range of assessment approaches to examine thoroughly how well the learner has developed over the course of their apprenticeship.
+This module focuses on the end-point assessment and is a must-pass module.
+It ensures that you have developed the appropriate standard of knowledge, skills and behaviours to be a safe, effective and well-rounded qualified physiotherapist.
+It utilises a range of assessment approaches to examine thoroughly how well you have developed over the course of your apprenticeship.
 This module will be graded in accordance with the end-point assessment plan for Physiotherapist (integrated Degree) Apprenticeship standard as issued by the Institute for Apprenticeships and Technical Education.